 Writer and director Justin Seaman lovingly re-creates all of the aesthetics of low-budget 80’s VHS horror films.
 Everything from the studio logos to the synth music score feels like the 1980’s.
-It’s an aesthetic and vibe that may remind older horror fans of sleepovers and the kind of horror films that were still left on the video store shelf later in the evening.
-The picture quality is grainy and a few scenes looks choppily edited with VHS quality sound.
-Seaman clearly has an affection for the decade and The Barn feels like a time capsule.
+It’s an aesthetic and vibe that may remind older horror fans of grade school sleepovers.
+You always watched those cheap horror films that were still left on the video store shelf later in the evening.
+The picture quality is grainy and a few scenes looks choppily edited to with VHS quality sound.
+Seaman clearly has an affection for the decade and, as a result, The Barn feels like a time capsule.

 Of course, The Barn doesn’t just look like a low budget horror film, it is a low-budget horror film.
 This is the classic definition of DIY filmmaking.
 Fortunately, Seaman knows what he can and can’t do with his budget.
-Most importantly, Seaman’ story is clearly intended to be a little tongue-in-cheek thereby aligning it well with the limited budget.
-The creature effects are a bit of a mixed bag and unlikely to elicit any real scares.
+Most importantly, Seaman’ story is clearly intended to be a little tongue-in-cheek thereby aligning it well with his limited budget.
+Truth be told, the creature effects are also a bit of a mixed bag and unlikely to elicit any real scares.
 But the makeup and visual effects teams pull off some impressive moments on their shoestring budget.
-The ‘Halloween Hootenanny’ massacre scene is a triumph of what a little innovation can accomplish on a tiny budget.
-It’s a bloody fun horror moment that while never reaching the dizzying heights of an Evil Dead film or Deathgasm still registers as a highlight.
+Additionally, the ‘Halloween Hootenanny’ massacre scene is a triumph of what a little innovation can accomplish on a tiny budget.
+It’s a bloody fun horror moment.
+Though it never reaches the dizzying heights of an Evil Dead film or Deathgasm, it still registers as a highlight.

 Don’t Expect Great Performances

-Not surprisingly, the acting performances are pretty stilted.
-Sam and Josh, played by Mitchell Mussolini and Will Stout, are a little stiff but have enough charisma to pass off as believable.
-Sam’s love for Halloween tradition and the screenplay’s attention to their friendship adds some unexpected depth to what is a B-film.
+Not surprisingly, the acting is pretty stilted.
+Sam and Josh, played by Mitchell Mussolini and Will Stout, are a little stiff.
+Fortunately, they have just enough charisma to pass off as believable.
+Sam’s love for Halloween tradition and the screenplay’s attention to their friendship adds some unexpected depth.
 Not much is expected from the rest of the cast.
 Lexi Dripps’ ‘Michelle’ is pretty much wasted as the love interest.
 No one else in the cast delivers a performance that rises above ‘wooden’.

 Seaman Spins a Fun Halloween Story

-If The Barn has an appeal aside from it’s 80’s vibe, it’s the fun Halloween mythology that Seaman builds into his film.
+If The Barn has an appeal aside from it’s 80’s vibe, it’s the fun Halloween mythology Seaman weaves into his movie.
 Much of the humour and laughable dialogue is unintentional.
-In addition, the mythology around the The Barn’s demons is convoluted.
+In addition, The Barn’s yarn about its demons feels somewhat convoluted.
 Yet in spite of these strikes, there’s an amicable tone that abounds throughout the movie.
-At its heart, The Barn embraces the childhood love for everything about Halloween that still kicks around inside a lot of us.
-Even with a lot of limitations imposed by its low budget, the climax is rousing and fun, working in large part because you believe in the friendship between Sam and Josh.
+At its heart, The Barn embraces the childhood love for everything about Halloween.
+Even with budgetary limitations, the climax is rousing and fun.
+It works in large part because you believe in Sam and Josh’s friendship.